SovereignCloudStack/website/_i18n/en/_posts/blog/2022-11-01-advisory-spookyssl.md

 ## The vulnerability

-On Tue, 2022-11-01, a vulnerability in the popular openSSL library became publicly known.
-It affects openSSL-3.0.x versions prior to the fixed version 3.0.7; older versions of openSSL (1.1.x and earlier) are not affected.
+On Tue, 2022-11-01, a vulnerability in the popular OpenSSL library became publicly known.
+It affects OpenSSL-3.0.x versions prior to the fixed version 3.0.7; older versions of OpenSSL (1.1.x and earlier) are not affected.

 <!--TODO: More details, CVE and links -->